 Author and psychology professor Martin Seligman suggests as much.
 In his book Learned Optimism, Seligman notes that in the 60’s self-esteem was promoted as a way to inoculate children “against social ills, such as drug addiction, suicide, welfare dependency, teenage pregnancy, and depression”.

-While this sounds great initially, Seligman argues that the self-esteem emphasis weakened the ability of students to handle criticism, to view failures and imperfections as a learning experience, to face obstacles with perseverance, and to exhibit determination in the face of hardship.
+While this sounds great initially, Seligman argues that the self-esteem emphasis weakened the ability of students to handle criticism.
+It is also hard for them to view failures and imperfections as a learning experience, to face obstacles with perseverance, and to exhibit determination in the face of hardship.

-Many people have blamed this movement for creating emotionally fragile young adults who can’t handle criticism or obstacles, and some people blame the self-esteem movement for contributing to the problem of narcissism.
+Many people have blamed this movement for creating emotionally fragile young adults who can’t handle criticism or obstacles.
+Some people also blame the self-esteem movement for contributing to the problem of narcissism.
 (You can read more about this here).

 Seligman includes this thought-provoking note: “If you teach unwarrantedly high self-esteem to children, problems will ensue.
 A sub-group of these children will also have a mean streak in them.
 When these children confront the real world, and it tells them they are not as great as they have been taught, they will lash out with violence.
 So it is possible that the twin epidemics among young people in these United States today, depression and violence, both come from this misbegotten concern: valuing how our young people feel about themselves more highly than how we value how well they are doing in the world.”

 Seligman’s concern is legitimate, not only from a psychological standpoint but from a philosophical one, too.
-If we cannot handle failure or obstacles; if we think we are and must be awesome at everything all the time; if we believe we deserve the highest awards for everything we do, we are out of touch with ourselves, people around us, and the world.
+If we cannot handle failure or obstacles; and if we believe that we must be awesome at everything all the time; and if we believe that we deserve the highest awards for everything we do, we are out of touch with ourselves, people around us, and the world.

 This neither healthy nor helpful because we can only act well when we act on correct information.
 Believing we are the best and deserve to feel successful all the time is not correct information.